cgtobi/easymalt-local/README.md

     $ launchctl load -w com.pommepause.finances.local.plist
     ```

-Every day at 10am, launchd will execute `/usr/local/bin/download-n-import.sh`, which will download then import your data into your configured database.
+Every day at 10am, launchd will execute `/usr/local/bin/download-n-import.sh`, which will download then import your data, and optionally send all downloaded information to your remote web-app.
 If configured, you will receive an email report when this process completes.